-Tramadol can be likened to a mix of codeine and venlafaxine in unpredictable quantities as it depends on an individual's genetic makeup as to how much SNRI vs. opioid effect the drug has.

-It can be dangerous in those with ultra-rapid metabolism and can lead to serotonin syndrome when combined with other serotonergic medications.

-It may also cause hypoglycemia by two main mechanisms:

-- ✓ an agonist effect on μ receptors leading to inhibition of hepatic gluconeogenesis, stimulation of muscle glucose utilization and increased expression of GLUT4 transporter genes - inhibition of serotonin reuptake, since administration of serotonin in diabetic rats decreases blood glucose and increases glucose utilization through increased β-endorphin levels
+- Tramadol can be likened to a mix of codeine and venlafaxine in unpredictable quantities.
+It depends on an individual's genetic makeup as to how much SNRI (serotonin norepi reuptake inhibition) vs. opioid effect the drug has. - It can be dangerous in those with ultra-rapid metabolism and can lead to serotonin syndrome when combined with other serotonergic medications. - It may also cause hypoglycemia by two main mechanisms: - An agonist effect on μ receptors leading to inhibition of hepatic gluconeogenesis, stimulation of muscle glucose utilization and increased expression of GLUT4 transporter genes - \circ Inhibition of serotonin reuptake, since administration of serotonin in diabetic rats decreases blood glucose and increases glucose utilization through increased β -endorphin levels